 On this page I share some coloring page links focused on Sunday school.
 There are also some links to puzzle generators and clip art that I have found useful.
 You may also find some of these resources helpful as you teach children the Bible.

 Calvary Chapel's free children's curriculum has great coloring and activity pages.
 The original curriculum has been around for many years and is comprised of 325 Bible Studies geared toward 1st-6th graders.
 There are Old and New Testament coloring and activity pages in both English and Spanish.
 Each study is accessed via a PDF file which includes a coloring page, as well as two sets of quizzes and puzzles, one set for younger kids and another for older.
 The coloring pages are very basic and most have a KJV Bible verse printed at the bottom.

 Calvary Chapel has now produced newer curriculum, which seems to follow a similar pattern with coloring/activity pages.
 Click on the link below to check out their various curricula, including original and newer, as well as Spanish versions.

-The TeacherHelp.org site has some very nice Bible verse coloring pages, as well as links to lots of other sites with Free Sunday school coloring pages.
+The TeacherHelp.org site has some very nice Bible verse coloring pages.